-We published an academic paper tacking challenges associated with designing health intervention pilots.
+We published an academic paper tackling challenges associated with designing health intervention pilots.
 In our implementation work we often hear significant frustration with how successful pilots are not always taken to scale.
 However, we also often find that pilots are not designed nor executed with scale as the goal.

 In this paper we propose four guidelines to guide decisions around when and how to pilot: